OfriRose/crypto-dashboard/README.md

 git clone https://github.com/your-username/your-project.git
 cd your-project

-Install the project dependencies using Poetry:
+Install dependencies:
 Bash

 poetry install

-Activate the virtual environment:
+Run the application:
 Bash

-poetry shell

-Run the Flask application:
-Bash

-    python app.py
+    poetry run python app.py

-    Open your browser and navigate to http://127.0.0.1:5000 to view the dashboard.
+    Navigate to http://127.0.0.1:5000 to view the dashboard.

-📝 Future Plans

-    Implement user interactivity to allow for custom cryptocurrency and time-range selections.

-    Add advanced data analysis, such as moving averages, to the historical chart.
+💡 Project Roadmap

+    Implement User Interactivity: Add forms to allow users to select specific cryptocurrencies and customize the historical time range.

+    Advanced Data Analysis: Integrate Pandas to calculate and visualize a moving average on the historical price chart, demonstrating time-series analysis skills.

-    Refactor the project to use a pure Python framework like Streamlit to demonstrate rapid prototyping skills.
+    Refactor to Streamlit: Restructure the project to use a data-centric framework to showcase the ability to rapidly prototype and build data applications.